 The Lake Oswego Redevelopment Agency (LORA) is an urban renewal that is a component unit of the City of Lake Oswego and adopts a budget that is basically the financial plan for the Agency.
 It forms the basis for budget appropriations and includes any revisions or adjustments made by the Budget Committee.

-In April, LORA's FY 2014-15 Proposed Budget was released to the Budget Committee.
-(The City and LORA Budget Committees have the same members.)
+In April, LORA's FY 2016-17 Proposed Budget will be released to the Budget Committee.
+(The City and LORA Budget Committees have the same members - seven elected members and seven non-elected citizens.)
 The budget is balanced and funds the continuation of most of the Agency's core services.
 Additional account breakdown is provided here.

 The following are significant steps in a budget process:

-- May 1, 2014 – The Budget Committee meeting scheduled for public review and consideration of the document.
+- May 12, 2016 – The Budget Committee meeting for public review and consideration of the document.
 The Budget Committee deliberates on the Proposed Budget.
-The Budget Committee is made up of the seven board members and seven non-elected citizens.
+(Originally scheduled for May 5 - this meeting was held over.)

-- May 1, 2014 - The Budget Committee approved the budget as Proposed for recommendation to LORA's board.
+- May 12, 2016 - The Budget Committee approved the budget, for recommendation to LORA's board.

-- June 3, 2014 – The Adopted Budget.
+- June 7, 2016 – The Adopted Budget.
 LORA's board members reviews and considers the Approved Budget, deliberates and, where they determine appropriate, makes further adjustments that are embodied into the Adopted Budget.
-The LORA budget for 2014-15 was adopted as approved.

 Any citizen who is interested in reviewing the budget may contact the Finance Department at City Hall.
 Copies of previous years' adopted budgets are also available for review at the Lake Oswego Public Library.